 The Year 1 Team

-What a busy first week back we have had.
-The children have had a lot of fun exploring our new role play areas.
+The children have had lots of fun in our new role play areas…

 The Year 1 Team